 It is believed that the temple was originally established by Adi Shankara in the 9th century.
 It is said that he found an idol of Lord Badrinath in the river Alaknanda and enshrined it near Tapt Kund.

 Prayag signifies the confluence of two or more two rivers.
-It is said that Panch Prayag is the holiest confluences of the rivers.
+It is said that Panch Prayag is the holiest confluence of the rivers.
 The first Prayag is Vishnu Prayag where the Alaknanda River is joined by the Dhauliganga River near Joshimath.

 The nearest airport is Jolly Grant, Dehradun, 239 km from where you can take a cab or local bus